Richard L. Shimpfky

 Richard Lester Shimpfky (October 18, 1940 – February 28, 2011) was second bishop of the Episcopal Diocese of El Camino Real from 1990 to 2004.

-He was an alumnus of the University of Colorado and Virginia Theological Seminary.
+Early life

-Bishop Shimpfky graduated from the University of Colorado in 1963 where he was a member of the Sigma Phi Epsilon (SigEp) Fraternity.
+Shimpfky was born on October 18, 1940, in Albuquerque, New Mexico, the son of Henry Lester Shimpfky and Thelma Louise Brazelton.
+He graduated from the University of Colorado in 1963 where he was a member of the Sigma Phi Epsilon (SigEp) Fraternity.

 In 1963 he joined the headquarters staff of the SigEp Fraternity, first as a traveling staff representative and then as the Director of Chapter Services, the number two professional management position.
 Staying in this job until 1967 when he was called to the religious life of the Episcopal Church.
 He credited much of his outlook on helping and interacting with others on his college and professional experience with Sigma Phi Epsilon Fraternity whose motto is "Virtue, Diligence, and Brotherly Love."